gmmsb-lncc/generative-optim/README.md

 Then, open the browser at `http://localhost:43800/` to see the experiments.

 By default, a checkpoint of the whole population is saved in a `.csv` file inside the `.aim/meta/chunks/{run_hash}/` folder, at the end of each generation.
+The final population of generated molecules in saved at `.aim/meta/chunks/{run_hash}/generated_mols.txt`.